aws-powertools/powertools-lambda-typescript/docs/utilities/jmespath.md

 ???+ warning
     This is an unreleased feature that is currently under active development and will be released soon.
 Please check back later for updates.

-???+ tip
-    JMESPath is a query language for JSON used by tools like the AWS CLI and Powertools for AWS Lambda (TypeScript).

-Built-in [JMESPath](https://jmespath.org/){target="_blank" rel="nofollow"} Functions to easily deserialize common encoded JSON payloads in Lambda functions.
+Built-in [JMESPath](https://jmespath.org/){target="_blank" rel="nofollow"} functions to easily deserialize common encoded JSON payloads in Lambda functions.

 ## Key features

 * Deserialize JSON from JSON strings, base64, and compressed data
 * Use JMESPath to extract and combine data recursively
-* Provides commonly used JMESPath expression with popular event sources
+* Provides commonly used JMESPath expressions with popular event sources

 ## Getting started

-You might have events that contains encoded JSON payloads as string, base64, or even in compressed format.
+You might have events that contain encoded JSON payloads as string, base64, or even in compressed format.
 It is a common use case to decode and extract them partially or fully as part of your Lambda function invocation.

 Powertools for AWS Lambda (TypeScript) also have utilities like [idempotency](idempotency.md){target="_blank"} where you might need to extract a portion of your data before using them.